Framinus/phase-2-challenge/part-4/quiz.md

 A: cp README.md ../pinterest-for-dogs

 Q: What keyboard shortcut do you use, in your editor, to go to a file in the project you have open?
-A: cmd-<num of tab of file>.
+A: cmd-number.
 So if you have three tabs open and want to switch to the third, you type cmd-3.

 Q: What files or folders do you want all git repositories to ignore?
 A: Copied and pasted from my global .gitignore: